Dada: Zürich

 Ball said that Janco's mask and costume designs, inspired by Romanian folk art, made "the horror of our time, the paralyzing background of events" visible.
 According to Ball, performances were accompanied by a "balalaika orchestra playing delightful folk-songs."
 Often influenced by African music, arrhythmic drumming and jazz were common at Dada gatherings.

 After the cabaret closed down, Dada activities moved on to a new gallery, and Hugo Ball left for Bern.
+The first Dada exhibition at the Galerie Corray in Zürich was held in January 1917; Hans Richter designed its poster.
+The venue subsequently became associated with the Galerie DADA.
+At its opening on 29 March 1917, Sophie Taeuber-Arp gave a solo dance performance to verse by Hugo Ball, wearing a mask designed by Marcel Janco.
+Taeuber, who was also associated with the dance school of Rudolf von Laban, participated repeatedly in Zürich Dada performances.
 Tzara began a relentless campaign to spread Dada ideas.
 He bombarded French and Italian artists and writers with letters, and soon emerged as the Dada leader and master strategist.
 The Cabaret Voltaire re-opened, and is still in the same place at the Spiegelgasse 1 in the Niederdorf.

 Zürich Dada, with Tzara at the helm, published the art and literature review Dada beginning in July 1917, with five editions from Zürich and the final two from Paris.

 Other artists, such as André Breton and Philippe Soupault, created "literature groups to help extend the influence of Dada".

 After the fighting of the First World War had ended in the armistice of November 1918, most of the Zürich Dadaists returned to their home countries, and some began Dada activities in other cities.
 Others, such as the Swiss native Sophie Taeuber, would remain in Zürich into the 1920s.